DenizGokayHamzali/FlutterProjects/MyToDos/README.md

-# ToDo App
+# MyToDos

-A flutter ToDo project.
+A flutter ToDo app project.

+It is based on Pradip Debnath's video.